-Hey, you said yes!
+Yay!
+You said yes!
 Congrats on your engagement!
 Now begins a series of chic and fabulous parties to celebrate your love and personality as a couple.
-If you’ve made your announcement and set a tentative wedding date, you’re probably looking at an engagement celebration next.
-To get you started with style, here are our top creative engagement party ideas for themes, details, and activities.
-Keep scrolling!
+If you’ve made your announcement and set a tentative wedding date, you’re probably looking to plan an engagement celebration next.
+To get you started with style, here are our top engagement party ideas for themes, details, and activities.

 PC: Peterson Design and Photography

 First up on your checklist: Choose a date for your engagement party and assemble the invites.
 This is something your friends and family can help with (especially your MOH).
 You can go snail mail or digital; you’ve got plenty of options for web platforms and tracking.

 Here’s a quick checklist for you as you plan your invitations: